trnsrt/ts/_drafts/challenges-for-banks.md

 Well, life comes in cycles and nothing lasts forever.
 Such profits attracted outside attention pretty quickly: "They have all the fancy offices yet they fail to provide basic services properly" says the consumer.
 "They have all that financial muscle, yet they are reluctant to allocate enough resources to meet our regulatory requirements" says the government.

 Here is the catch: Customers and government authorities, *now* have the power to act rather than simply complain.
 How?
-Let's have a closer look what they have inside their arsenal.
+Let's have a closer look at what they have inside their arsenal.

 ### Key challenges for financial players
-Nowadays, financial actors are feeling the cold breath of three main external parties (if they are not, then I am sorry for their ignorance, they will be hit even harder in the future).
+Nowadays, financial actors are feeling the cold breath of three main external parties (if they are not, then I am sorry for their ignorances, they will be hit even harder in the future).

 Those are mainly: Individuals (i.e., their customers), governments (i.e. central banks), and tech giants (i.e. Facebooks and PayPals of the digital world).

 What is the common theme here?
 All three will use the power of technology to challenge banks and other financial institutions.
 How?
 Let's have a deeper dive on each one:

 #### Individuals (or public)
-Why to individuals need financial institutions?
+Why do individuals need financial institutions?
 Two key needs: Financial and transactional.

 First, humans accumulate wealth, through either working hard or inheritance.
-They need a safe place to store this wealth and prefer to have some additional benefit such as interest.
+They need a safe place to store their wealth and prefer to have some additional benefit such as interest income.
 Banks provide the most optimal solution for such needs.

-On the other side, some others need financing for immediate needs or longer term investments.
+On the other side, other people need financing for immediate needs or longer term investments.
 Who would provide that better than banks?

 In short, banks are ideal places to store value and provide this value to those in need.